Pathways to Performance

 - Six (6) weekly, 1-hour private online lessons with a certified RCM teacher

 - Lessons are held on Forte – an online lesson platform with industry-leading audio.

-- Students will receive a Certificate of Attendance after their third set of lessons.
+- An RCM Certificate of Attendance after their third set of six lessons.

 Programme Participation Criteria